 Temporary eyelid suspension suture

-This is a niche approach, used to secure the lower eyelid margin in place to help prevent postoperative ectropion.
+This is a niche approach that is used to secure the lower eyelid margin in place to help prevent postoperative ectropion.
 It is useful when there is concern that postoperative edema could result in a downward pull on the lower eyelid during the postoperative period.
-It is not, however, to be used to correct ectropion that is apparent intraoperatively.
+However, it is not to be used to correct ectropion that is apparent intraoperatively.

 Usually, a 4-0 nonabsorbable monofilament suture is adequate for Frost suture placement.